BishoyAbd/El_Kollia/README.md

 # El_Kollia

-The project was refactored to MVP pattern and Java design pattern
+The project was refactored to MVP pattern

-this project is the best pracice for using MVP in android